-Independent study provides students with the opportunity to work one-on-one with an instructor on a particular topic or creative project.
+An independent study provides students with the opportunity to work one-on-one with a faculty member on a particular topic or creative project.
 Often the idea for an independent study arises in a course; for example, in a seminar on early 20th-century American history, a student may develop an interest in the Harlem Renaissance and ask the instructor to supervise an independent study focused exclusively on this topic during the next semester.
-Students may also develop creative projects in areas such as music composition, filmmaking, or fiction writing.
-In general long distance independent studies (where the student or the instructor is not able to meet regularly) are not permitted.
+Students may also develop creative projects in areas such as, but not limited to, music composition, filmmaking, or fiction writing.

-For further information about independent study, please contact Kathe Ann Joseph in the Gallatin Office of Student Services: (212) 992-9822 or e-mail: email@example.com
+If, after reviewing the proposal guidelines and checklist, you need further information about independent study, please contact Kathe Ann Joseph in the Gallatin Office of Student Services: (212) 992-9822 or email@example.com.

 Faculty who agree to be the instructor of a Gallatin Independent Study, can learn more about this role by reading the Independent Study Instructor Guidelines.